projectcontour/contour-operator/design/service-apis.md

       value: 1.2.3.4
 ```

 Although Gateway supports multiple address types, only "IPAddress" will be supported by the Contour Operator.
+If a named
+address is requested, the operator will surface the "Detached" listener status condition on the Gateway with the
+"UnsupportedAddress" reason.

 ## Implementation Details

 ### Controller

+Update the existing Contour controller to only instantiate a Contour environment if `contour.spec.gatewayClassRef` is
+"None".

 Create a controller that reconciles the GatewayClass resource and performs the following:

 - Only reconcile a GatewayClass that specifies `controller: projectcontour.io/contour-operator`.
-- Ensure the ContourConfig referenced by a GatewayClass `parametersRef` exists and is valid.
+- Ensure the Contour referenced by a GatewayClass `parametersRef` exists and is valid.
 - Update the GatewayClass status conditions accordingly.

 Create a controller that reconciles the Gateway resource and performs the following: